raspberrypilearning/interactive-animation/en/step_5.md

 --- task ---

 Add a `set size to %`{:class="block3looks"} block and play about with the percentage `value` until you are happy with it.
-You csn come back to this later and tweak the value a little more.
+You can come back to this later and tweak the value a little more.

 --- /task ---